laravel/docs/container.md

 <a name="binding-basics"></a>
 ### Binding Basics

-Almost all of your service container bindings will be registered within [service providers](/docs/{{version}}/providers), so most of these examples will demonstrate using the container in that context.

-> {tip} There is no need to bind classes into the container if they do not depend on any interfaces.
-The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using reflection.

 <a name="simple-bindings"></a>
 #### Simple Bindings

+Almost all of your service container bindings will be registered within [service providers](/docs/{{version}}/providers), so most of these examples will demonstrate using the container in that context.

 Within a service provider, you always have access to the container via the `$this->app` property.
 We can register a binding using the `bind` method, passing the class or interface name that we wish to register along with a `Closure` that returns an instance of the class: